Food, Life and Sanity: the Triple Disappearing Act

-It is ironic but not at all surprising that, for a civilisation which prides itself in having taken care of its most basic needs a very long time ago, its demise will come down to the one, most basic thermodynamic need which is common to all organisms, regardless of level of intelligence: Food.
+It is ironic but not at all surprising that, for a civilisation claiming to have taken care of its most basic needs a very long time ago, its demise will come down to the one, most basic need common to all organisms: food.

-Civilisations may survive without technology or organised society, but they cannot last more than a few days without food.
-Crops won’t grow on scorched land, and farmers won’t survive in lethal temperatures.
-Countries most likely to be among the first to starve as a function of water stress vs food production capacity vs population include the UK, France, China and India – that is, 4 out of the 7 largest economies on the planet.
-This of course means civilisational decline on a global scale.
+Civilisations may survive without technology or organised society, but they cannot last more than a few weeks without food.
+Crops won’t grow on scorched land, and farmers won’t work in lethal temperatures.
+Countries most likely to be among the first to starve as a function of water stress vs food production capacity (vs population) include the UK, France, China and India – that is, 4 out of the 7 largest economies on the planet.
+This of course means global civilisational decline.

 But food isn’t simply fuel.
 Food is the summation of Earth’s biomass.
 Every life form, including humans, is ultimately an item of food for another being whether raw, cooked, or disintegrated.
-Vanishing ecosystems means fewer life forms, which means less food, which in turn means even fewer life forms.
-This is a self-degenerative process which humans began tens of thousands of years ago, and which has been accelerating since then.
-This means that our gentle roll down the biodiversity hill over thousands of years has now sped up into a free-fall from a cliff so steep that, in geological timescales, this mass extinction could soon begin to run out of life forms to make extinct.
-The biome is collapsing so quickly it feels like an apocalyptic Netflix binge which skipped straight to the last episode.
+All life is food, and all food is life.
+When one goes, so does the other.
+Vanishing ecosystems implies fewer life forms, which means less food, which in turn means even fewer life forms.
+This is a negative feedback loop which humans began tens of thousands of years ago, and which has accelerated.
+This means that our gentle roll down the biodiversity hill over thousands of years has sped up into a free-fall.
+The biome is collapsing so quickly, it is like an apocalyptic Netflix binge which skipped straight to the last episode.
 You didn’t even finish your popcorn and the world ended.
 Oops.

-Extinction events are in fact speeding up so much, we are barely catching glimpses of a disappearing world as we jump-skip what feels like one-way time travel through the destruction of the Creation.
-The fact that humanity cannot even cognitively process its own destruction shows just how much we had been overestimating our intelligence.
-And the fact that the rapid decomposition of the planet’s biome is perceptible over just a few years of the miniscule duration of a single human lifetime, is indicative of just how cataclysmic these events are.
-We already live on a planet which is hardly reminiscent of the rich, biodiverse jungle that Earth once was.
-And we are rapidly heading towards an Earth which will bear absolutely no resemblance to either its past or its present.
-As the entire ecosystem is pushed outside the habitable temperature zone, this planet can easily become a barren landscape of just a few species of plants and microorganisms here and there, who have managed to adapt.
-As a much less adaptable higher life form, humans would be way outside of their habitable range in this new, lethal, and toxic environment.
+Extinction events are in fact speeding up so much that we are barely catching glimpses of a disappearing world.
+The rapid decomposition of the planet’s biome is truly cataclysmic, yet humanity cannot even cognitively process these changes as it surrounds itself with its Civilisational Lie.
+We already live on a planet hardly reminiscent of the rich, biodiverse jungle that Earth once was, and we are rapidly heading towards an Earth which will bear absolutely no resemblance to the present.
+As the entire ecosystem is pushed outside the habitable temperature zone, this planet will become a barren landscape of just a few species of plants and microorganisms here and there who have managed to adapt.
+Whether some humans manage to exist or not somewhere in this hellscape, they will be fighting for survival in a new, lethal environment no human has ever lived in.

-No technology will be able to help us.
-As long as we create technology primarily to extract resources and annihilate each other, the belief that technology will come to our rescue and help us solve our existential crises is a product of a highly delusional thought process.
-And even if everyone went vegan tomorrow, 8 billion people still need to eat.
-This means petrol, electricity, pesticides and herbicides, marketing and advertising.
-With the necro-economy still intact, the autodestruct sequence of climate change will only accelerate.
-The threat is The Thing: a sentient form of necrocapitalism, an algorithm-enhanced incarnation of profit which has taken over our world.
-The only way to control it at this stage is to assassinate it.
+No technology will be able to help us grow enough food.
+As long as we only use technology to extract resources and annihilate each other, the belief that technology will come to our rescue is a product of a highly delusional thought process.
+Even if everyone went vegan tomorrow, 8 billion people still need to eat.
+This means petrol, electricity, pesticides and herbicides, marketing and advertising, all of which are part of the food industry.
+With the necro-economy still intact, the autodestruct sequence on food, biodiversity and our own sanity can only accelerate.

 George is an author, researcher, molecular biologist and food scientist.
 You can follow him on Twitter @99blackbaloons

-6 thoughts on “Food and Life: the Double Disappearing Act
+8 thoughts on “Food, Life and Sanity: the Triple Disappearing Act

 1. Really strong post and writing.
 Hardly debatable to any extent – Lyle Lewis’s 2023 book “ Racing to Extinction” would provide a lot of more basic backup to your vivid points.